Relaxations for binary polynomial optimization via signed certificates: Introduction.

-In the literature, we find some methods that look for a new parametrization of sparse non-negative polynomials, \eg SoNC polynomials (\citet{dressler2017positivstellensatz,dressler2019approach}).
-The non-negativity of a circuit polynomial can be reduced to the non-negativity of a signomial through the exponential transformation (\citet{murray2021newton}), and the latter problem can be solved by a convex relative entropy program proposed by \citet{chandrasekaran2016relative}.
+In the literature, we find some methods that look for a new parameterization of sparse non-negative polynomials, \eg SoNC polynomials (see \citet{dressler2017positivstellensatz,dressler2019approach}).
+The non-negativity of a circuit polynomial can be reduced to the non-negativity of a signomial through the exponential transformation (see \citet{murray2021newton}), and the latter problem can be solved by a convex relative entropy program proposed by \citet{chandrasekaran2016relative}.

-Given an $n$-variate $d$-degree binary polynomial $f$ and a finite family $\{f^i\}$ of binary non-negativity certificates, one can usually use a convex program to search for a decomposition of $f$ into the sum of $f^i$.
-In the Sherali-Adams hierarchy, since the constraints $0 \le x_j \le 1$ are valid for binary variables, the certificate $f^i$ is expressed as a bound-factor product form $\prod_{j \in S_-}(1-x_j)\prod_{j \in S_+}x_j$ (\citet{handelman1988representing}), where $S_-,S_+$ are disjoint subsets of $\{1,\ldots,n\}$.
-The upper bounds on the degree of $f_i$ and the size of the convex program are respectively $n$ and $\bO(2^{n})$ (\citet{conforti2014integer,laurent2003comparison}).
+Given an $n$-variate degree-$d$ binary polynomial $f$ and a finite family $\{f^i\}$ of binary non-negativity certificates, one can usually use a convex program to search for a decomposition of $f$ into the sum of $f^i$.
+In the Sherali-Adams hierarchy, since the constraints $0 \le x_j \le 1$ are valid for binary variables, the certificate $f^i$ is expressed as a bound-factor product form $\prod_{j \in S_-}(1-x_j)\prod_{j \in S_+}x_j$ (see \citet{handelman1988representing}), where $S_-,S_+$ are disjoint subsets of $\{1,\ldots,n\}$.
+The upper bounds on the degree of $f_i$ and the size of the convex program are respectively $n$ and $\bO(2^{n})$ (see \citet{conforti2014integer,laurent2003comparison}).
 In the SoNC hierarchy, the certificate $f^i$ is a non-negative circuit polynomial.
-The upper bounds on the degree of $f_i$ and the size of the convex program are respectively $n$ and $\bO(2^n)$ (\citet{dressler2022optimization}).
+The upper bounds on the degree of $f_i$ and the size of the convex program are respectively $n$ and $\bO(2^n)$ (see \citet{dressler2022optimization}).
 In the Lasserre hierarchy, the certificate polynomial $f^i$ is the square of a binary polynomial $g^i$. \citet{lasserre2002explicit} showed that the maximum degree of $g^i$ is bounded by $n$, and \citet{sakaue2017exact} gave a stronger bound by $\ceil{(n+d-1)/2}$.
-Therefore, the upper bound on the size of the convex program is either $\bO(2^{(n+d-1)})$ or $\bO(2^n)$.
-We refer to \citet{laurent2003comparison,lasserre2002semidefinite} for a comparison of the Sherali-Adams and Lasserre hierarchies.
+Therefore, the upper bound to the size of the convex program is either $\bO(2^{(n+d-1)})$ or $\bO(2^n)$.
+We refer to \citet{laurent2003comparison} and \citet{lasserre2002semidefinite} for a comparison of the Sherali-Adams and Lasserre hierarchies.